 How do you make your business appear in the 3-Pack?
 Follow these steps.

-1. Create a listing in Google My Business.
+1. Create a listing in Google Business Profile.

 2. Create listings in other business directories, too.
 Make sure they are relevant to your line of work.